 Rather, start with a soft cookie that will be a little bendy and chewy, even when frozen.
 And these soft sugar cookies, especially after soaking up some ice cream, are just that.

 For the sugar cookies, all I did was add a generous handful of rainbow sprinkles and a touch of almond extract.
 If almond extract really isn’t your thing– you can totally leave it out.
-Depending on which ice cream flavor you’re using, you can flavor the dough with tasty extracts like lemon extract (yum with vanilla or strawberry ice cream!) or peppermint extract (is that weird with sprinkles though?).
-I don’t know, get creative!!
+Depending on which ice cream flavor you’re using, you can flavor the dough with tasty extracts like lemon extract (yum with vanilla or strawberry ice cream!) or peppermint extract.
+Get creative!!

 I used a 2 and 1/2 inch round cookie cutter, so this recipe made about 40-45 cookies.
 Which was about 20ish ice cream sandwiches.
-And which means the next several evenings will look like this: me in the recliner eating cookie ice cream sandwiches.
-Literally what’s happening right now as I drip cookies & cream ice cream all over this keyboard.
+And which means the next several evenings will look like this: us in the recliner eating cookie ice cream sandwiches.

 If there’s a food that can get away with that stuff and not even make me fetch some paper towels immediately, it’s a rainbow cookie ice cream sandwich.